B-spline: Cubic B-Splines

+A piecewise cubic B-spline is formed by a set of nodes and each four consecutive nodes define a cubic piece of the curve with the formulation above.

 NURBS

-In computer aided design, computer aided manufacturing, and computer graphics, a powerful extension of B-splines is non-uniform rational B-splines (NURBS).
+In computer-aided design, computer-aided manufacturing, and computer graphics, a powerful extension of B-splines is non-uniform rational B-splines (NURBS).
 NURBS are essentially B-splines in homogeneous coordinates.
 Like B-splines, they are defined by their order, and a knot vector, and a set of control points, but unlike simple B-splines, the control points each have a weight.
 When the weight is equal to 1, a NURBS is simply a B-spline and as such NURBS generalizes both B-splines and Bézier curves and surfaces, the primary difference being the weighting of the control points which makes NURBS curves "rational".

 By evaluating a NURBS at various values of the parameters, the curve can be traced through space; likewise, by evaluating a NURBS surface at various values of the two parameters, the surface can be represented in Cartesian space.

 Like B-splines, NURBS control points determine the shape of the curve.
 Each point of the curve is computed by taking a weighted sum of a number of control points.
 The weight of each point varies according to the governing parameter.
 For a curve of degree d, the influence of any control point is only nonzero in d+1 intervals (knot spans) of the parameter space.
 Within those intervals, the weight changes according to a polynomial function (basis functions) of degree d.
 At the boundaries of the intervals, the basis functions go smoothly to zero, the smoothness being determined by the degree of the polynomial.

 The knot vector is a sequence of parameter values that determines where and how the control points affect the NURBS curve.
 The number of knots is always equal to the number of control points plus curve degree plus one.
 Each time the parameter value enters a new knot span, a new control point becomes active, while an old control point is discarded.

 A NURBS curve takes the following form:

 Here the notation is as follows. u is the independent variable (instead of x), k is the number of control points, N is a B-spline (used instead of B), n is the polynomial degree, P is a control point and w is a weight.
 The denominator is a normalizing factor that evaluates to one if all weights are one.